kasteway/Random_Forests/README.md

 In machine learning, a "Random Forest" is like a large group of these friends, where each friend (or small decision tree) looks at the data (like restaurant options) and makes a decision (or prediction).
 However, instead of each friend deciding on their own, they all vote, and the restaurant with the most votes is chosen.

 So, a Random Forest is a collection of many decision trees.
-Each tree makes its own prediction, and the final output of the Random Forest is decided based on the majority vote of all these trees.
+Each tree makes its own prediction, and the final output of the Random Forest is decided based on the majority vote of all these trees for Classification & the average for Regression.
 This makes the Random Forest a strong and reliable method in machine learning because it combines the decisions of many different models, reducing the chance of making a poor decision based on just one model's view.

 Therefore in this example: